hm-lang/core/proposals/README.md

 This would compile as `(someFunction(SomeInstance)::SomeField::someMethod())::FinalField`, and including these parentheses would help others follow the flow.

-TODO: `return` should follow these patterns as well; we shouldn't make an exception here.

 ## new-namespace `->` or class-scope operators `->`, `:>`, and `;>`

 The operator `->` can be used in two ways: (1) for creating default-named variables in a new/existing